rhdtownsend/gyre/doc/source/user-guide/non-ad-calculations.rst

-Solving the non-adiabatic equations proceeds using the same general approach as in the adiabatic case, by searching for the roots of a discriminant function :math:`\Dfunc(\omega)` (see the :ref:`gyre-fundamentals` chapter for more details).
+Solving the non-adiabatic equations proceeds using the same general approach as in the adiabatic case, by searching for the roots of a discriminant function :math:`\Dfunc(\omega)` (see the :ref:`numerical` chapter for more details).
 However, a challenge is that there is no simple way to bracket roots in the complex plane.
 Instead, GYRE must generate initial trial roots that are close to the true roots, and then refine them